Miryalaguda: Bus

+~TSRTC Miryalaguda Depot operates buses from Miryalaguda Bus stand to Hyderabad, Nalgonda, Suryapet, Kodad, Neredcherla, Devarakonda, Nakrekal and Tirupathi.

 Railway

 The railway station has three platforms and is situated on the Pagidipalli–Nallapadu section in Guntur Division.
+It serves as one of the major railway station in secundrabad-guntur zone.
 The track is an electrified, single line; it was electrified in 2018–19.
 Pagidipalli-Nallapadu was electrified in 2019.
 The electric trains started service on 1 September 2019.